roc-lang/roc/crates/lang_srv/README.md

 If you would like to enable debug logging set the `ROCLS_LOG` environment variable to `debug` or `trace` for even more logs.
 eg: `ROCLS_LOG=debug`

+## Testing

+Tests use expect-test, which is a snapshot/expect testing framework.
+If a change is made that requires updating the expect tests run `cargo test` confirm that the diff is correct, then run `UPDATE_EXPECT=1 cargo test` to update the contents of the files with the new output.